Last fall, my inbox teased me with a remarkable deal. Paris for $410 Roundtrip.

 Our local library had a book about Paris aimed squarely at the grade school crowd.
 A kind cousin sent the boys a care package that included a Mission Paris book that sent our boys on discovery missions at many of the major attractions throughout the city.

 There were practical considerations.
 We had to apply for passports for the young ones with plenty of time to spare.
-One of them was rejected for too much smiling of all things.
+One of their pictures was rejected for too much smiling of all things.
 The kid’s eight.
 He’s happy.
 Give me a break.

 My wife and I also viewed Woody Allen’s Midnight in Paris a second time, and borrowed tourist books on both Paris and Iceland from the library, and renewed them to take on the trip.